whoismonty09/Hotel-Reservation-System-JAVA-/README.md

-# 🏦 Banking Management System (Java)
+# 🏨 Hotel Reservation System (Java)

 ## 📌 Project Overview
-This project is a Java console-based banking management system that allows users to manage bank accounts with basic operations such as account creation, deposits, withdrawals, and balance checking.
+This project is a Java console-based Hotel Reservation System that allows users to manage hotel rooms and customer reservations efficiently.

 ---

 ## 🚀 Features
-- Create bank account
+- Add new rooms
+- View available and booked rooms
+- Book a room
-- Deposit money
+- View reservations
-- Withdraw money
+- Cancel reservation
-- Check account balance
 - Menu-driven interface

 ---